Barnsley: Demography

+Ethnic groups

+According to the 2021 census, Barnsley was 95.5% White, 1.4% Asian, 1.1% Mixed, 1.0% Black and 1.0% other.

+Previously 2011 census data showed the town was 94.7% White British, 1.1% Asian and 0.8% Black.

 Economy

 The town was known for a thriving linen trade prior to the arrival of the coal industry.
 From the 1850s onwards, a large number of coal pits were opened, mostly in the villages surrounding the town, especially those to the east.
 Coal mining was the major industry of the town until the late 1950s, when a long-term decline set in.
 All the mines in the borough are now closed, the last to shut being Goldthorpe Colliery in 1994.
 Wire, linen and glass making were also major industries, but only glass making remains, with one company still operating.
 The coat of arms for the town has both a coal miner and a glass-blower supporting a shield and depicting local families and other industries, above a ribbon bearing the town's motto, Spectemur agendo ("Let us be judged by our acts").

 Major companies in Barnsley include online retailer ASOS, the largest cake bakery in Europe, Premier Foods (formerly Lyons Bakery) who make the Mr Kipling Cake brand, Ardagh Glass (glass bottle makers), Symphony Kitchens, Premdor, several double glazing joinery manufacturers and a number of other large food manufacturers.
 Most of these businesses are based on industrial parks outside the town centre including many on reclaimed former coal mine sites.
 The town centre is now moving towards a service economy.

-In July 2007, unemployment stood at 2.8% in Barnsley West & Penistone, 4.2% in Barnsley Central and 4.0% in Barnsley East & Mexborough, compared to the national average of 3.1%.
-Between 1997 and 2007, unemployment fell by 55.2%, 52.5% and 52.5% in the three areas respectively.
+In June 2024, unemployment stood at 3.4% in Barnsley North and 4.1% in Barnsley South, compared to the national level of 3.9%.

 The western half of the borough stretches from the M1 to the edge of the Peak District and is rural in character.
 This western part includes the market town of Penistone and Wentworth Castle and its Grade I listed gardens, Cannon Hall Park and Museum, Cawthorne Jubilee Museum, Wortley Hall and gardens, and Wortley Top Forge (16th century Forge).

 In 2002, Barnsley Council and partners launched a consultation, "Rethinking Barnsley".
 It led to a regeneration programme centred on the town centre which is still underway.
 Developments included the transport interchange, a cultural centre in the old Civic Hall, a Digital Media Centre (opened August 2007), and new offices and apartments throughout the town centre.
 At the same time new housing areas were developed.
 Business parks on the M1 at Junctions 37 and 36, and in the Dearne Valley, have expanded job opportunities.
 Unemployment is now below the national average.
 The economic development of Barnsley is led by the Barnsley Development Agency.

 Significant industrial employers include the Ardagh Group and ASOS.com.